joafc96/swift-2048/README.md

 License
 -------
-(c) 2023 Jomon Joshy George.
+(c) 2023 Joe George.
 Released under the terms of the MIT license.

 2048 by Gabriele Cirulli (http://gabrielecirulli.com/).
 The original game can be found at http://gabrielecirulli.github.io/2048/, as can all relevant attributions.